AchrafBella/Connect-Four-and-Reinforcement-Learning/README.md

 Concepts
 -----------
-This project contains 2 main classes: Env this classe represent the environment of the the agent, and another class agent as the name implies it contains the intelligent agents.
+This project contains 2 main classes: Env this classe represent the environment of the the agent which means the game, and another class agent as the name implies it contains the agents.